Closed formula for univariate subresultants in multiple roots: Introduction

-One can wonder whether the lower bound stated for $d$ in Theorem~\ref{sub-bigd-2} is sharp since the definition of $\SylM_{d,0}(A,B)$ makes sense for $m'\le \min\{d,\overline n \}$.
-The next example illustrates that the result holds for $d$ in the right range and shows that the constraint on $d$ is necessary.
+One can wonder whether the lower bound stated for $d$ in Theorem~\ref{sub-bigd-2} is sharp, since the definition of $\SylM_{d}(A,B)(x)$ makes sense for more values of $d$, more precisely for those $d$ such that $m'\le \min\{d,|\overline B|\}$.
+The next example illustrates that the result holds for $d$ in the right range and shows that the constraint on it is necessary.